-When Cracked.com posted an article on May 15 entitled “6 Ridiculous Lies You Believe About the Founding of America,” it started something of a mini-sensation.
-Tens of thousands of people liked it on Facebook, and more than 1.4 million people have viewed it on the site thus far.
+When Cracked.com posted an article on May 15, 2012 entitled 6 Ridiculous Lies You Believe About the Founding of America, it started something of a mini-sensation.
+Tens of thousands of people liked it on Facebook within the first few days, and more than 8 million people have viewed it on the site to date.

-So we’ve decided to look into their myth busting and offer our own take.
-We’ll be going through their “6 Ridiculous Lies” over the next couple of days to dig into where they got their information, and who else agrees.
+So we decided to look into their myth busting and offer our own take.
+We went through their “6 Ridiculous Lies” over a couple of days to dig into where they got their information, and who else agrees.

 In lie #1, Cracked.com takes umbrage with the false notion that Natives have had no influence over modern America.
 The part that we found interesting was that they wanted to dispel the myth that the United States Constitution was a lightning bolt of humanity and genius, with ideas on governance theretofore unknown.

 They call this a myth, and we concur.

 Cracked.com digs into how the U.S. Constitution owes many of its “novel” notions on democractic government to the Iroquois Confederacy.
 They quote from Senate resolution 331, from the 100th congress in 1988 (with the link to prove it) in which the Senate acknowledges, “the confederation of the original thirteen colonies into one republic was influenced…by the Iroquois Confederacy, as were many of the democratic principles which were incorporated into the constitution itself.”

 In further parsing of that resolution, we find that the Senate’s stated purpose was to “acknowledge the contribution of the Iroquois Confederacy of Nations to the development of the United States Constitution and to reaffirm the continuing government-to-government relationship between Indian tribes and the United States established in the constitution.”
 Hear, hear.